dreamhunter2333/chatgpt_reverse_proxy/README.md

 - openai account
 - VM has 2gb memory(this container need about 500M)

+## RUN docker

 open localhost:7900, your can forward port 7900 to local by ssh, and login to `https://chat.openai.com/`

 ```bash
 ssh -L 7900:localhost:7900  azure_vm